Python SDK KPI APIs

 This approach allows you to compare performance between versions in the Pay-i dashboard.

-Include both technical performance metrics and business impact indicators:
+Include both technical performance metrics and application-specific indicators:

 - Technical KPIs: accuracy, response time, error rates